Brandywine Foot and Ankle Associates

 More than one-eighth of people in North America currently have fungal nails.
-At Brandywine Foot and Ankle Associates, with offices in Coatesville, Limerick, and Exton, Pennsylvania, the team of esteemed podiatric medicine professionals understands what causes fungal nails — and they can help you clear them using proven medical techniques.
+At Brandywine Foot and Ankle Associates, with offices in Coatesville, and Limerick, Pennsylvania, the team of esteemed podiatric medicine professionals understands what causes fungal nails — and they can help you clear them using proven medical techniques.
 Call the office in your area or book an appointment online today.

 A fungal nail is an infection that starts underneath a toenail.
 Nail fungus usually affects the big toe but can appear in any other nails, as well.

 The fungi that cause fungal nails thrive in damp and humid environments, including public swimming pools, locker rooms, and even the inside of your shoes.

 Fungal nails are more common as you age, primarily due to nail weakening over the years.
 Weak nails can have small cracks that allow fungi to enter the body.
 Wearing damp socks or tight shoes can also lead to nail fungus, as can an injury like stubbing your toe.